Wilhelmplatz

 Nearby Attractions

-4. Reichstag Building: The seat of the German parliament, the Reichstag features a striking glass dome that offers visitors panoramic views of the city.
+1. Reichstag Building: Just a short distance away, this iconic building houses the German parliament and features a stunning glass dome that offers panoramic views of the city.

 Insider Tips